Milinda Peiris

 Major General (retd) Milinda Peiris RWP RSP USP VSV LOM ndc psc was the Chief of Staff of the Sri Lanka Army.
-Major General Milinda was appointed as Vice Chancellor (VC) of the General Sir John Kotelawala Defence University (KDU) on January 16, 2020 for second occasion.
+Peiris was Vice Chancellor (VC) of the General Sir John Kotelawala Defence University (KDU) from January 2020 to August 2023 for second occasion.
 Milinda's previous tenure as Vice Chancellor of KDU from December 2008 to February 2016.

-He is also the Vice Chancellor / Commandant of the General Sir John Kotelawala Defence University (KDU).
-Major General Peiris also commanded the 5th Regiment of the Sri Lanka Armoured Corps with distinction.
+Presently he is the CEO / Vice Chancellor at Saegis Campus.